guidugli/ansible-role-nginx/README.md

 Enables gzipping of responses for the specified MIME types in addition to "text/html".
 The special value "*" matches any MIME type (0.8.29).
 Responses with the "text/html" type are always compressed.

+    #nginx_default_ssl_certificate: "/etc/letsencrypt/live/example.net/fullchain.pem"
+    #nginx_default_ssl_certificate_key: "/etc/letsencrypt/live/example.net/privkey.pem"

+If defined, set a default certificate to be used on the virtual sites.
+This is more efficient when using the same certificate for several virtual sites.

     nginx_allow_access_domains: []

 If bot is just making random server scan for all domains, just deny it.
 You must only allow configured virtual domain or reverse proxy requests.
 You don’t want to display request using an IP address